ai myths vs reality

 2. AI can’t help in my industry

 When it comes to AI myths, the idea that it can’t help your business or industry is one of the most harmful.
-The truth is that it has vast potential in applications ranging from task automation to customer service.
+The truth is that artificial intelligence has vast potential in applications ranging from task automation to customer service.

 For example, AI in healthcare aids in diagnosing diseases and personalizing treatments.
 In finance, it improves your IT business strategy by detecting fraud and optimizing trading strategies.